According to Newton's Law of Gravity, what happens to the gravita... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's Law of Gravity, what happens to the gravitational force between two masses if one of the masses is decreased while the other and the distance between them remain constant?
+According to Newton's Law of Gravity, what happens to the gravitational force between two objects if the distance between them is doubled?

 Watch next